memonsahil/path-tracker/README.md

 # track
-Tracks app built using context in React Native.
+Track app built using context in React Native.